arialdomartini/arialdomartini.github.io/_posts/monads-for-the-rest-of-us/2023-08-01-monads-for-the-rest-of-us-4.md

 It works as follows:

 * `Apply` returns a new instance of `IO<B>`.
 The `IO` constructor takes a lambda: this means that the code we are passing to it is not going to be executed just yet.
 Any side effect will be deferred
-* This allows us to run `IO<A> a`.
+* This allows us to safely run `IO<A> a`.
 As per its nature, this
   * will produce some side effects
-  * will return back the value (of type `A`) of the pure computation
+  * will return back the `A` value of the pure computation
 * A value of type `A` is compatible with the signature of `f`: it's easy to apply `f` to it, with the native C# function application
-* `f` is a monadic function, so what we get back it an IO monad
+* `f` is a monadic function, so what we get back is an IO monad
-* This is run, so its side effect is executed and the pure computation value is returned.
+* This is run too, so its side effect is executed and the pure computation value is finally returned.

 Here's a complete use case in which there are 2 monadic functions: